Table of contents

 The Kutna Hora rail day tour from Prague takes only an hour.
 A train leaves Hlavní nádraží every two hours in the morning and early afternoon, so you can easily squeeze this day trip into your schedule.
 A one-way trip will cost you around 100CZK.

 The town itself is very quaint and serves as a nice respite from the hustle and bustle of Prague that’s just 45 minutes away by bus.
 Aside from the delightful architecture and beautiful scenery, Kutná Hora is also home to one of the most unique natural attractions in all of the Czech Republic.
 The chapel features Baroque bone decorations using bones from abolished graves during the 15th and 16th centuries.
 The Bone Church or Ossuary is a chapel filled with thousands of human bones that has become one of the must-see sights of Central Bohemia.

 See one of Czech’s most beautiful castles by taking a 40-minute train ride from Prague Hlavní nádraží to Karlštejn.
 This will set you back around 60CZK but will give you a truly memorable experience of a one-day trip Prague and beyond.

 Karlštejn is a small market town in the Beroun District west of Prague.
-It’s well-known for the Karlštejn Castle built in 1348.
+It’s well-known for the Karlštejn Castle built in the 13th century.
 This castle was home to many influential kings and also served as a hideaway for royal treasures.